Last Updated on 27 November 2025 by Cycloscope

 Restaurants in Korea

-The average cost of a meal in a cheap restaurant can be compared to Western Europe prices, 10 to 15€ per person, so not really a budget option.
+The average cost of a meal in a cheap restaurant can be compared to Western European prices, 10 to 15€ per person, so it’s not really a budget option.
 Anyway, it’s possible to find cheaper restaurants, especially in big cities, where you can find a basic meal for as low as 5$ per person.

-The great thing about this kind of restaurant is that by just ordering a single dish you will get many side dishes for free, and you can ask for (almost) unlimited refills of those!
-This is still not what we call cheap but is really worth dining in one of these places at least a few times.
+The great thing about this kind of restaurant is that by ordering just one dish, you get many side dishes for free, and you can ask for (almost) unlimited refills of them!
+This is still not what we call cheap, but it is really worth dining in one of these places at least a few times.

 Convenience stores